git-girl/pseudo-projectile-plugin/README.md

 This very simple plugin opens project paths with nvim using fzf.

-The function open_project opens a projects path in nvim with calling find piped into fzf in a project directory.
+The command open_project opens a projects path in nvim with calling find piped into fzf in a project directory.

-The project directory contains symlinks to projects, that can be added to it through the add_project function, adding the `pwd`.
+The project directory contains symlinks to projects, that can be added to it through the add_project command, adding the `pwd`.

 After installing you can of course create aliases for the functions, as typing out open_project is a bother.